-Why make clarified butter at home?
+I can teach you how make clarified butter at home?
+Why?
 Read on!!
 I will make you a believer!
 In clarified butter that is.

 Clarified butter is something I am quite passionate about or should I say my mother is passionate about and she passed that love onto me.
 Do you have any idea what I am talking about?